 and

-where $v$ and $g$ are the velocity in the $x$ direction and the gravitational acceleration, respectively. $p$ is given by eq.~(\ref{eq:barotropy}).
-Note that from here we abbreviate the subscript ``bg" in the background variables.
+where $v$ and $g$ are the velocity in the $x$ direction and the gravitational acceleration, respectively. $p$ is given by Eq.~(\ref{eq:barotropy}).
+Note that from here on we omit the subscript ``bg" in the background variables.